 Maybe it fits a larger theme Mark is working on.
 One of the most striking features of Mark’s telling of Easter is how it is framed by motion.
 The women begin in verses 1-4 moving toward the tomb, and they end in verse 8 moving rapidly away from the tomb.
 Indeed, that last verse shows them almost exploding away from the tomb, hurtling outward like projectiles from the middle of an explosion.

 Verse 8 is almost like some freeze-frame which catches the women in mid-flight.
-Picture them with eyes wide in surprised terror, their arms outstretched like some sprinter racing for the finish line, their feet a blurry smudge of rapid motion.
+Picture them with eyes wide in surprised terror, mouths hanging open in shock, their arms outstretched like some sprinter racing for the finish line, their feet a blurry smudge of rapid motion.
 They flee the tomb, and Mark snaps a photo for us, freezing the action, showing the women in motion.

 But in between this to-and-fro movement of the women is still more motion: Jesus is also on the go.
 The women arrive at the tomb and encounter a young man who says, “You are no doubt looking for Jesus.”
 Yes, they were.
 Since he was, as the young man admits, “crucified,” it made sense to seek Jesus in a cemetery.
 But he’s not there.

 “You just missed him,” the young man as much as says.